siantist/graph_mining/notes.md

 The diagonal method is used for normalizing kernel matrices.
 It returns the self-kernel values of all the graphs given as input to fit along with those given as input to transform, provided that this method has been called.

 The pairwise_operation method computes the kernel between two graphs.
-This method is used by the calculate_kernel_matrix method which generates kernel matrices from collections of graphs.
+This method is used by the calculate_kernel_matrix method which generates kernel matrices from collections of graphs. pairwise operation calls parse input.

 https://ysig.github.io/GraKeL/0.1a8/documentation/core_concepts.html